with Sara Kominers & Project Koru

 For this hike and picnic, we will be outside the entire time and encourage participants to maintain adequate physical distance during the program.
 We encourage those who are unvaccinated to wear a mask while participating in the hike.
 For those that are vaccinated, masks are optional based on your comfort level.

 This program is being offered virtually through Zoom.
-In order to participate and receive the Zoom link, register by clicking the link above.
+In order to participate and receive the Zoom link, please register by emailing Stephanie Stern at stephanie@hopeconnectionsforcancer.org.

 You will receive the Zoom information no later than the morning of your program.